GitGup/mu2e-spark-detector/README.md

 ## Description

-This software uses OpenCV vision processing in python in order to detect sparks given a specific masking threshhold.
+This software uses OpenCV vision processing in python in order to detect sparks given a specific masking threshold.

 ## Installation